bradshjg/fan-out-work/README.md

 # Fan-out work

-This library aims to assist in managing fan-out work in a distributed environment.
+Web UI for managing fan-out work in a distributed environment.
+Centralized patch management; distributed application.

 ## How it works

-After authenticating to GitHub via OAuth, the user can select a patch to apply to a target organization.
+After authenticating to GitHub via OAuth, select a patch to apply to a target organization.

 * A number of PRs will be created/updated based on the chosen patch/target organization.
-* Optionally, if a "fan-out" repo exists in the target organization, a tracking issue can be created with links to generated PRs.
+* Optionally, if a "fan-out" repo exists in the target organization, a tracking issue will be created.

 ## Demo